RishabhMalviya/Semantic_Perception/README.md

 ## 3. kNN (k - Nearest Neighbours to Assign Labels to Feature Vectors)
-NOTE: The number of nearest neighbours to consider in the various parts of the algorithm can be varied, though in the following discussion we assume fixed numerical values.

 A particular training-testing division is chosen (37 images training, 13 images testing) and the feature vectors of the superpixels in the training images are used as reference points for the k-NN algorithm.
 The 5 nearest neighbors of the testing feature vectors are used to determine what their labels should be.
 One way to proceed is this:

 * The label of the feature vector is predicted by assigning scores to all of the possible labels of the 5 nearest neighbours against the inverse distances from those neighbours - the label with the highest score is then chosen as the label of the feature vector.